 - Thomas Boswell: "Smoky's Children", in Why Time Begins on Opening Day, Penguin Books, New York, 1984, pp. 201-206.

-- Brendan Boyd & Fred Harris: The Great American Baseball Card Flipping, Trading and Bubble Gum Book, Little Brown, 1973, p.
+- Brendan Boyd and Fred Harris: The Great American Baseball Card Flipping, Trading and Bubble Gum Book, Little Brown, New York, NY, 1973, p.
 110.